frappe/erpnext_documentation/user/manual/en/stock/stock-reconciliation.md

   <img class="screenshot" alt="Stock Reconciliation" src="{{docs_base_url}}/assets/img/stock/stock-reco-ledger.png">

-###3.2 Get Stock Balance and Valuation as of Specific Date and Time
+### 3.2 Get Stock Balance and Valuation as of Specific Date and Time

 You can import the stock balance and valuation as of specific date and time from a selected Warehouse by clicking on **Items** button.
 You can update the Quantity and Valuation Rate as needed.

 <img class="screenshot" alt="Stock Reconciliation Items Button" src="{{docs_base_url}}/assets/img/stock/stock_reconciliation_items_button.gif">

-##4.
-How Stock Reconciliation Works
+## 4. How Stock Reconciliation Works

 Once a stock reconciliation is posted to update the quantity on specific date and time for an item in a warehouse, it will not be modified by subsequent stock transactions even if such transactions have a posting date which is prior to the stock reconciliation date.
+In other words, backdated entries will not change the stock numbers after a Stock Reconciliation entry is posted.

-Examples are as follows
+Examples are as follows.

-###4.1 For non-serialized Items
+### 4.1 For non-serialized Items
 Consider an item with code 'ABC001' in a 'Mumbai' warehouse.
 Let's assume that stock as on 10th January is 100 units.
 Stock Reconciliation is made on 12th January to set stock balance to 150 units.